- Policy Statement

 - Request: An eligible staff member lodges a request in writing to Human Resources via Service Central before 1 December in any year to apply to annual leave loading to be paid in the following year for the period 1 January to 31 December of that year.
-A template for this purpose is available in the Leave Management Conversation Guide for Supervisors (refer to Guidelines section below).

 - Calculation: The value of the annual leave loading to be paid as part of salary will be calculated based on the staff member’s projected annual leave loading for the following year.
 The maximum payment will be determined based on the Report of the Commonwealth Statistician's average weekly total earnings of all males (Australia) available prior to the request.